gplepage/vegas/doc/html/_sources/tutorial.rst.txt

-variables using |vegas|, making integrals over many parameters feasible, even when the parameters are highly correlated. |PDFIntegrator| also pre-adapts the integrator to ``g``'s PDF so it is usually unnecessary to discard early iterations.
+variables using |vegas|, making integrals over many parameters feasible, even when the parameters are highly correlated. |PDFIntegrator| also pre-adapts the integrator to ``g``'s PDF so it is often unnecessary to discard early iterations.

 The PDF corresponding to ``g`` can be replaced by an arbitrary PDF function ``pdf(p)``.
 The integration variables are still